 It felt weird buying this camera.
 I buy old cameras, and this one just doesn’t seem old to me.
 But this Canon AF35ML is old, having been made in 1981.
 I was newly a teenager then, and somehow for me that’s when the Modern Era began.
 It’s a great dividing line in my life – stuff from before my teenagerhood seems old, stuff after does not.
 Black and white.

 So why did I buy such a “new” camera?
 Because I got it and another camera (its older brother, the AF35) for $15.
-Autofocus point-and-shoots haven’t quite reached classic status yet.
-They’re just junk cameras and command itty bitty prices – at least for now.
+At the time, autofocus point-and-shoots hadn’t quite reached classic status.
+They were just junk cameras and commanded itty bitty prices.
+That’s changed over the years, unfortunately.